pjlantz/Hale/README.md

 6) Run **`python manage.py runserver`** and head to http://127.0.0.1:8000 to check if setup was correctly done.
 Then go to to http://127.0.0.1/admin and login with your superuser account created before.
 Create some users if you wish so and then add your proxies.
 If no proxies are specified then the monitor will connect directly to the botnets and URLs.

 7) The runserver command deploys a development server that is not recommended for public use since performance issues arise.
-Instead deploy the web ui with a web server of your choice as described here: http://www.djangobook.com/en/beta/chapter21/ for use with Apache.
+Instead deploy the web ui as described [here](http://www.djangobook.com/en/beta/chapter21/) for use with Apache.

 8) Upload modules that will be used from **`hale/src/modules/`** or write your own (see Development section).
 Upload the desired module in the admin interface and edit for example the module name to **`irc`** and the filename to **`ircModule.py`**.
 If you want others to see how to configure this module then copy the corresponding section config located in **`hale/conf/modules.conf`** and put it in the textbox, also add the **`uniqueKeys`** sections for the module being uploaded.